withastro/astro/packages/integrations/image/README.md

 For images located in your project's `src/`: use the file path relative to the `src/` directory. (e.g. `src="../assets/source-pic.png"`)

-For images located in your `public/` directory: use the URL path relative to the `public` directory. (e.g. `src="/images/public-image.jpg"`).
+For images located in your `public/` directory: use the URL path relative to the `public/` directory. (e.g. `src="/images/public-image.jpg"`).
 These work like remote images.

 #### alt